Step 1: Assess How Sick You Are

 A doctor comes to your hotel, Airbnb, or home with medical equipment and medication.
 This is the easiest option for non-emergency illness.
 No waiting rooms, no language barrier, no navigating a hospital.

 Viet Home Doctor covers all 6 districts of Da Nang.
 Our doctors speak English and provide insurance-ready documentation.
 Response time is 1 to 3 hours.
 Book a visit here.
+If you're struggling to keep fluids down, ask about IV rehydration at your hotel, it often works faster than oral fluids alone.

 Option 2: Pharmacy